Ji4chenLi/t2v-turbo/README.md

 ## 🚀 Inference

 We provide local demo codes supported with gradio (For MacOS users, need to set the device="mps" in app.py; For Intel GPU users, set device="xpu" in app.py).

+> To play with our T2V-Turbo (VC2), please follow the steps below:

 1. Download the `unet_lora.pt` of our T2V-Turbo (VC2) [here](https://huggingface.co/jiachenli-ucsb/T2V-Turbo-VC2/blob/main/unet_lora.pt).

 2. Download the model checkpoint of VideoCrafter2 [here](https://huggingface.co/VideoCrafter/VideoCrafter2/blob/main/model.ckpt).